 Law and religion (including free exercise and establishment issues)

 Law and theology

 What do you know a little bit about?

 Criminal law.
-I teach criminal law, and I know enough to teach it effectively.
-I am not a criminal law scholar.
+I teach criminal law but I am not a criminal law scholar.

 Political theory.
 It may come as a surprise that I don't know a lot about this area because it was the focus of my PhD work.
 But my current scholarly work covers only a narrow slice of political theory.
 I have not kept up with the broader political theory literature since I graduated.